metomi/rose/sphinx/api/built-in/rose_arch.rst

    rename-parser=^//some//path//data_(?P<serial_number>[0-9]{3})(?P<name_tail>.*)$
    rename-format=hello/%(cycle)s-%(name_head)s%(name_tail)s

-Using Multiple Cores for Compression (zstd only)
+Using Multiple threads for Compression (zstd only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When using `zstd`, the number of CPU cores to use for compression is controlled using the `compress-cores` keyword.
+When using `zstd`, the number of threads to use for compression is controlled using the `compress-threads` keyword.
 This is useful for large files where multi-threaded compression can significantly improve throughput.

 .. code-block:: rose

    [arch:large-data.tar.zst]
    compress=zst
-   compress-cores=8
+   compress-threads=8
    source=large-data/*

-In this example, the `zstd` will use 8 CPU cores.
+In this example, the `zstd` will use 8 threads.

 Output
 ------